francescodc87/ipaPy2/README.md

             - reactions: list of reactions ids involving this compound (e.g., 'R00010 R00015 R00028')-optional, but necessary if
                         mode='reactions'.
-        annotations: If equal to None (default) all entries in the DB are conisdered (used to pre-compute the Bio matrix), alternatively it should be a dictonary containg all the possible annotations for the measured features.
-The keys of the dictionay are the unique ids for the features present in df.
+        annotations: If equal to None (default) all entries in the DB are considered (used to pre-compute the Bio matrix), alternatively it should be a dictionary containing all the possible annotations for the measured features.
+The keys of the dictionary are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.
 Output of functions MS1annotation(), MS1annotation_Parallel(),